bondeje/peggy/README.md

 <b>Linux</b> - the GNU implementation of `regex.h` is used.
 The given makefile compiles with `-std=gnu99` and flag `_GNU_SOURCE`, which may change the behavior of some libraries.
 The `_GNU_SOURCE` is needed because the posix `regex.h` interface is uterly unsuitable for a recursive descent parser that does lazy token evaluation, which <b>peggy</b> generated parsers are.
 The posix API forces O(n^2) time complexity for this style by requiring null-terminated strings and internal `strlen` calls.

-<b>Non-Linux OSes</b> - [pcre2](https://www.pcre.org/) is required.
+<b>Non-Linux OSes</b> - [pcre2](https://www.pcre.org/) compiled with 8-bit character strings is required.
 I am still working on my build system and do not include pcre2 so for now, the header must be placed in `lib/pcre2/include` and the shared library in `lib/pcre2/bin` in order to use the provided makefiles.

 <b>Windows</b> - I highly recommend MSYS.
 Do not try to switch to the tre implementation of `regex.h` to avoid the pcre2 dependency.
 The tre library has something wrong with it where the API extension for the non-null-terminated extensions still results in an O(n^2) parse despite appearing like it doesn't depend on internal `strlen` calls.
 I haven't yet had time to find root cause.

+<b>NetBSD</b> - libpcre2-8.so.* must be put into /usr/lib for runtime link
 </details>

 <details> <summary>Major Open Issues/TODO</summary>